YIN AND YANG HEALING

 Sprouting grains makes them more yin.
 Some sprouts are fine as a vegetable, but sprouts contain a toxin and should be eaten in limited quantities only.

-Soaking any food makes that food a little bit more yin, though not that much.
+Soaking any food makes that food a little bit more yin.

 Stir-frying or deep frying makes a food more yang.
 This is one reason why Oriental cooking uses stir-frying.
-The problem with deep frying is 1) overheated oils may be toxic.
+The problem with deep frying is overheated oils may be toxic.
+Also, just stir-frying does not cook vegetables enough.
+We need them soft, not crunchy.
+So if you stir-fry, add water to the pot and let the vegetables cook more in the steam until soft.

 Vegetables.
 Those that grow below ground are more yang, such as rutabaga, turnip, parsnip, carrot, onion, garlic, and ginger.
 Yams and sweet potatoes grow below ground, but are much less yang because they contain more sugar and starch.